 Friday 26th of July 2019 9.30 am to 4.30 pm Basic bowl turning 2-1.
 BOOKED

 Friday 27th of September 2019 9.30 am- 4.30 pm Basic bowl turning 2-1.

 What is covered?

-Subjects which can be covered in detail dependent on duration of time booked and student ability.
+Subjects that can be covered in detail dependent on the duration of time booked and student ability.